-Accounting policies for cash and cash equivalents, trade and other receivables and trade and other payables are discussed elsewhere within the financial statements.
+Accounting policies for cash and cash equivalents, trade and other receivables, available for sale financial assets and trade and other payables are discussed elsewhere within the financial statements.

 Other non-derivative financial instruments are measured at amortised cost using the effective interest method, less any impairment losses.